maslianok/github-readme-analytics/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/)!

-## Deploy on Vercel
+## Contributing

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+If you'd like to contribute to IT Hub, please follow these steps:

+- Fork this repository to your Github account.
+- Create a new branch for your changes.
+- Make your changes and commit them to your branch.
+- Push your branch to your forked repository.
+- Submit a pull request to this repository.